Hydorah Walkthrough — a strategy guide (spoiler)

 Once inside the temple, just after the lifts take you up a bit, you reach a room filled with red-eyed, white creatures that move left and right.
 Do not try to shoot them, as they are immortal and move faster when you touch them.
 Instead just navigate your way through them without touching any of them.

 Just after this room, there is a passage down that takes you to a little room with an extra life.
 Alternatively, you can go straight and collect the Tulip Secret, which is protected by a force-field.
 You’ll need to have a shield and lose it to collect the flower.
 (People on the Internet say that you can also blast the flower with a special weapon: it doesn’t work with the Turriwall, so I guess it may work with the Missile but I haven’t tried it.)

 Nothing to say here.
 Just stay out of the way of the falling rocks!

 Collect your new weapon: Scorts!
 Scorts are little ships that fly above and below you.
 They are invulnerable, absorb many kind of shots, and deal damages to most enemies that they touch.
 When you get your secondary weapon to 5, they start shooting with a cut-down version of your primary weapon.
 When you get them to 10, you get 4 of them.
 Scorts are a pivotal part of beating several bosses, and we do Dunarys as soon as possible just to collect them.

-A hidden feature (or a bug?) of the game allows you to exert some control over the position of the Scorts.
+V1.0 bug: The game allows you to exert some control over the position of the Scorts.
 If you press ‘S’ then Left arrow, your Scorts will go in front of you.
 If you press ‘A’ then Right arrow, they will go behind you.
 While it’s fun to play with this feature, it’s impractical for most levels.
 This is however very useful to beat some bosses.